-Planning a custom build can easily take as long as actually building it.
+Planning a custom build takes as long, and often longer, as actually building it.
 When you first approach us for a custom build, in person, on the phone or via email, the first thing we will do is mine you for information.
 We will ask about your requirements, your preferences, your planned usage, your budget, and any decisions on frames or components that you may have already made.
+If you’re chasing a certain look for your bike this is where you let us know.
 Armed with this info we will put together a proposed list of specifications (or spec list) that details the build along with a quote for that spec.

 At this point we might already have your fit sorted based on test rides, matching an existing bike or taking a few measurements such as inseam and arm length.
 Sometimes, customers have had a fit done by a physio or another bike fit expert.
 We are happy to use the recommended fit data to set up your new bike when available.
-If there is any doubt it is at this point we will get you on our fit bike to confirm the fit and lock in sizing on the frame and any associated components (such as stem length, crank length, seat post offset, etc.).
 Bike fit is tricky because there are competing factors at play.
 Usage, handling and sizing are all at play when locking in a fit.
 The fit on a fully-loaded touring bike that will be ridden at 15k/h for long days is completely different to that of an unloaded gravel bike that will be moving at 25k/h for a few hours at a time.
 Our expertise is in fitting people for pretty much any type of riding that isn’t racing.
 We all have significant personal experience with touring, commuting, gravel and dirt road explorations, long distance road riding and mountain biking.

 The build itself